markgreenwood/markgreenwood.github.io/README.md

 In a fully-developed application, real news would be provided from a third-party news feed / API, race info could be drawn from a server database maintained by this site or from a third-party API, and the marketplace data would be managed via a server database.

+## Known Issues
+* On the about page, the profile picture sometimes fails to load until the page is refreshed.
+I searched Stack Overflow and other sources for hints why this might happen, but after trying several things I still haven't been able to get it to work reliably.
+At first I thought it was only happening in Chrome, but then I observed it once in Safari as well.

 ## Sources & Attributions
 Ideas and information used in creating this site came from the books *HTML and CSS* and *JavaScript and jQuery* by Jon Duckett.